Why Vitamin B3 AKA Niacin Has Big Potential For Acne (If Used Correctly)

 This flush is only temporary, lasting for 30 minutes to two hours, and is totally harmless.
 It feels like a burst of heat or mild sunburn.
 You can even watch the heat migrating down your body, from face to chest to arms.

 The question for acne is whether this sudden burst of blood might send nutrients and antioxidants flooding in.
-Unpleasant as it is, the niacin flush might work excellently as a short, sharp shock for breathing new life and glow into your skin.
+Unpleasant as it is, the niacin flush might work excellently as a short, sharp shock for breathing new life into your skin.
 That’s just speculation, and you should definitely stick to celery and beetroot for your blood flow staples, but it remains interesting.
 Disclaimer: I definitely do not recommend the above trick.

 Oral niacin has benefits for acne, but its ubiquity removes the opportunity.